 Three quotes were sought only one supplier was able to provide a quote as shown in Attachment 2.

-Risk: Non-Compliance if Council does not implement a Performance review of the CEO in accordance with legislative and contractual requirements.ConsequenceLikelihoodRatingMediumPossibleModerateAction/StrategyEnsure Council is aware of the necessity to meet its legislative and contractual requirements.
+16. Risk: Non-Compliance if Council does not implement a Performance review of the CEO in accordance with legislative and contractual requirements.